I think there is no place in the world where I feel closer to the Lord than in one of His holy temples.

 3. Buddhist vihara temple at Sanchi, Madhya Pradesh

-For the art lovers, this place is no less than a heaven.
-Built by the emperor Ashoka the Great, this stupa is an epitome of grandeur.
+For art lovers, this place is no less than heaven.
+Built by the emperor Ashoka the Great, this stupa is the epitome of grandeur.
 Its graceful carvings beautifully portray the miracles from Lord Buddha’s life and events.
 Travel back in time while you enjoy this visual treat of Buddhist architecture and experience absolute serenity.

 4. Kailasa temple, Ellora, Maharashtra

 A striking example of the Dravidian architecture, the Kailasa temple in the Aurangabad district came into existence in the 8th century.
 Popular as the Ellora Caves, this rock-cut temple is simply fascinating.
 It resembles Mount Kailash, the abode of Lord Shiva.

 You will go speechless when you visit the Chennakesava Temple.
 Don’t forget to capture the intriguing carvings of this Hoysala architecture through your lens which will add magic to your collections.
 This temple tells the stories of the bygone era with sculptures of the royal family riding richly decorated chariots, camel-drawn vehicles, dancers, musicians, hunters armed with bows and arrows, and woman sporting hairstyles that were in vogue.